 Nominations must be submitted in the English language and include the following information as requested on the Nomination Form and emailed to: email@example.com.

-- Full names, addresses etc. of Nominee (individual or institution, not both) and Nominator.
+- Full names, addresses etc. of Nominee (choose individual or institution, not both) and Nominator.
 All nomination forms must include the home and/or mobile number of the nominee.

 - A one to two-page summary of the individual’s or institution’s accomplishments, discovery, improvement, or other contribution for which the award is proposed, including links to appropriate websites.

 - A list of three to five individuals (please include contact name, organization and email address) who would be ready to provide reference letters if the nomination is advanced to the short-list.

 - In the case of a nomination for an individual, a Curriculum Vitae should be attached with links to appropriate publications, reports and websites featuring the unique contribution(s) for which the nomination is being made.
 Nominations for an organization please provide brochure or data sheet, links to website and relevant data, and any additional information in support of the nomination.

 All initial nominations will be reviewed by the Executive Committee and select a short-list of nominees for whom additional information will be required.
 All nominators who’s nominees move onto the short-list round will be notified by end of September 2020.

 Submission must be sent electronically to firstname.lastname@example.org.